 A movie trailer, posters and web banners helped generate awareness for auditions.

-In 2020, with conferences canceled nationwide, small businesses needed guidance more than ever.
+With conferences being canceled nationwide, small businesses needed guidance more than ever.
 So, for Small Business Month, we launched the world’s first Small Business Podference—a podcast-based conference offering expert advice and inspiration.

 Shorty Awards: Winner x2